informalsystems/quint/tutorials/lesson3-anatomy/coin.md

-If you carefully look at `mintTwiceThenSendTest`, you will see that it is still a single data point test, though the data point (the inputs) are chosen differently (actually, REPL chooses them at random) every time we run the test.
+If you carefully look at `mintTwiceThenSendTest`, you will see that it is still a single data point test, though the data point (the inputs) are chosen non-deterministically every time we run the test.
+In fact, REPL implements non-determinism via random choice.

 If you do not want to sit the whole day and run the test, you could integrate it into continuous integration, so it runs from time to time for different